 The purpose of the Family Educational Rights and Privacy Act (FERPA) is to afford certain rights to students concerning their educational records.
 The primary rights afforded are the right to inspect and review the educational records, the right to seek to have the records amended and the right to have some control over the disclosure of information from the records.
-The FERPA policy can be accessed on our website, CiTi.net.
+The FERPA policy can be accessed on our website, CiTiBOCES.org > Student Programs & Services > Adult Offerings > About Us > Policies > FERPA.